-- Any information that you have previously provided to us - The information provided by you in your Change of Details Form (if submitted), and any subsequent discussions we have had with you - Whether you have complied with the requirements to receive a premium discount as a result of completion of the Risk Management Program in the prior Period of Insurance - Whether you have indicated you would like to access a premium subsidy via the Premium Support Scheme (PSS) and you have complied with the requirements and fulfil the eligibility criteria - If the Department of Human Services has advised us that you applied for and were granted a subsidy under the Medical Indemnity Subsidy Scheme (MISS) in the 2004/2005 year - Whether you are eligible for a SA Government GP Indemnity Support (GPIS) Grant or a RHEP Grant from Country Health SA (these Grants apply to SA Rural doctors only) - Whether you have applied to pay your premium by monthly or annual direct debit
+- Any information that you have previously provided to us - The information provided by you in your Change of Details Form (if submitted), and any subsequent discussions we have had with you - Whether you have complied with the requirements to receive a premium discount as a result of completion of the Risk Management Program in the prior Period of Insurance - Whether you have indicated you would like to access a premium subsidy via the Premium Support Scheme (PSS) and you have complied with the requirements and fulfil the eligibility criteria - Whether you are eligible for a SA Government GP Indemnity Support (GPIS) Grant or a RHEP Grant from SA Health (these Grants apply to SA Rural doctors only) - Whether you have applied to pay your premium by monthly or annual direct debit.

 If at the time of invoicing you have not submitted a Change of Details Form, we will invoice you based on your existing insurance arrangements with us.
-Your Tax Invoice and Quotation Schedule will therefore assume your Category and Special Conditions are as per the prior Period of Insurance.
+Your Tax Invoice and Policy Schedule will therefore assume your Category and Special Conditions are as per the prior Period of Insurance.